IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Introduction

 When confronted with the need to perform IM on networks that have such an unknown or partially known topology, a naturally arising question is therefore how one can identify a set of seed nodes, necessitating the network structure.
-Recent studies have addressed this question by allowing a small budget for {\em node queries} to surgically discover parts of the underlying network, while simultaneously aiming to identify a set of seed nodes from the explored subgraph that is expected to be as influential as the globally optimal seed set \cite{c3,c4,EIM,EIM2,HEALER}.
-To aid the network discovery process, existing methods exploit topological information such as the community structure \cite{EIM} or complementary data such as a set of similar graphs \cite{EIM2}.
-However, such data are scarcely available under the topology-unaware setting of many real-world networks ({\it e.g.}, the number of large social network platforms with any publicly available data can be counted on one hand for most researchers and practitioners).
-Meanwhile, node metadata ({\it i.e.}, node features) can often be retrieved from various sources such as users’ created content over given (social) networks \cite{coldstart} or even be inferred from users' individual behavior \cite{inferattrib}, thereby making them more readily available than the relationship between individuals.
+Recent studies have addressed this question by allowing a small budget for {\em node queries} to surgically discover parts of the underlying network, while simultaneously aiming to identify a set of seed nodes from the explored subgraph that is expected to be as influential as the globally optimal seed set \cite{c3,c4,EIM,EIM2,EIM3,EIM4,HEALER}.
+However, node metadata ({\it i.e.}, node features), which can often be retrieved from various sources such as users’ created content over given (social) networks \cite{coldstart} or even be inferred from users' individual behavior \cite{inferattrib}, are not fully considered in this problem despite the fact that they are more readily available than the relationship between individuals.
 Such metadata may then be leveraged to identify relations that are likely to exist.
 For example, in co-authorship networks, one might take advantage of the keywords in each author’s publications to infer a topical relationship between authors.
-Although some attempts have been made to exploit {\em difficult-to-collect} node metadata \cite{HEALER}, these attempts have relied on handcrafted metadata, thereby incurring a significant annotation effort by domain experts that lacks scalability as is infeasible on graph data.
+In the IM problem for HIV awareness in homeless youth \cite{HIV}, metadata such as the individual's name, age, and familial background among the homeless demographic as well as individuals can be readily gathered due to the mandatory registration process at welfare centers, which is necessitated for the disbursement of monthly allowances.
+Motivated by the observation that the collection of metadata for nodes is cost-effective, we propose a solution for real-world applications of IM in incomplete (social) network settings where the underlying network $G$ is {\em initially unknown}.